Craigspaz/amazon-personalize-connectors/README.md

             └── job_config.json.out
 ```

-This solution is designed to take in the output files from batch inference jobs that are processed by the above solution.
-This solution has its own S3 bucket for job inputs and outputs.
-Here is the layout of the S3 bucket.
+The Amazon Personalize Connectors solution (i.e., this solution) is designed to consume the output files from batch inference jobs that are processed by the above solution.
+This solution has its own S3 bucket for its own job inputs and outputs.
+Here is the layout of the S3 bucket for this solution.

 ```
 etl_jobs/